Back to Research

 2. Task-Specific Correctness Rewards

-• Math: Exact numeric matching
+• Rewards for exact numeric matching

 3. ROUGE-Style Word Overlap (for OCR tasks)